LouiseSteward/learn/immunisations-a-guide-for-community-health-workers/text/quiz-03.md

     -  The price of immunisations at public clinics
     +  The age at which children should have certain immunisations
 2. When should the first immunisations be given?
-    -  As soon as the bay has been dried after birth
+    -  As soon as the baby has been dried after birth
     +  Before the newborn baby is discharged home
     -  When the baby is one week old
 3. Which is one of the first immunisations given?